SirPlease/ZoneMod/README.md

 * Players are now able to register themselves as Casters.
  * This makes it a lot easier to get Casts setup without the need of an Admin.
  * As a side effect Ready-up will no longer wait for Casters.
+* Fixed MVP Chatprints.
+ * Your Rank is now correctly shown when using !mvp / sm_mvp
+ * Teammates won't get spammed with their Rank status when you request MVP.